Pizzaandy/gamemaker-language-parser/README.md

 # GameMaker Language Parser
-A parser for GameMaker Language (GML) implemented in Antlr4.
+A parser for GameMaker Language (GML) implemented in Antlr4 and a WIP Prettier plugin
-Maybe it'll become an autoformatter?
-Who knows!